Barcelona Beer Bars & Pubs

 For many foreigners, especially expats living in Barcelona, the above don't represent the variety and quality they are accustomed to in the US, UK or Germany for example - where beer-making is a fine art and local produce is swelled by a huge import industry.
-Thankfully several savvy pub owners have cottoned on to the gap in the market and, despite the logistical difficulties in such a small import market, are succeeding in getting in some of the best brews from around the world behind their bars.
-Below we list some favourites:
+Thankfully several savvy pub owners have cottoned on to the gap in the market and, despite the logistical difficulties in such a small import market, are succeeding in getting in some of the best brews from around the world behind their counters.

 Click on the blue links for full reviews, public opinions and location maps.

 This oddball bar and vegan restaurant is also one of Barcelona's foremost pitstops for thirsty beer lovers.
 There's a total of 34 drops to choose from, the majority of which are craft/artesan or microbrewery beers.
 23 of the 34 are Spanish, 19 of the 23 Spanish ones are from Catalonia, and 8 of the 19 Catalan beers are from Barcelona itself - so plenty of local and regional flavours to choose from, whether you fancy wheat beers, pale ales, stouts or even a spiced and toasted winter ale.
 Supplementing these are nine Brew Dogs beers, such as 'The Trashy Blonde', 'Punk IPA' and the superb 'Alice Porter', a sacred union of one 300-year-old recipe and two cross continental hop varieties.
 They also have the original Czech Budvar.